hashicorp/terraform-provider-google/website/docs/r/os_config_os_policy_assignment.html.markdown

-subcategory: "OS Config" description: |-
+subcategory: "OS Config"

+description: |-
-## OS policy assignment is an API resource that is used to apply a set of OS policies to a dynamically targeted group of Compute Engine VM instances.
+    OS policy assignment is an API resource that is used to apply a set of OS policies to a dynamically targeted group of Compute Engine VM instances.
+---

-# google\_os\_config\_os\_policy\_assignment
+# google_os_config_os_policy_assignment

 OS policy assignment is an API resource that is used to apply a set of OS policies to a dynamically targeted group of Compute Engine VM instances.
 An OS